Constraints.USUAL_CONSTRAINTS

 concept(:no_overlap)(x; pair_vars, bool)

-• :no_overlap_no_zero: The no_overlap constraint is a global constraint used in constraint programming, often in scheduling problems.
-It ensures that tasks do not overlap in time, i.e., for any two tasks, either the first task finishes before the second task starts, or the second task finishes before the first task starts.
+.
+This constraint ensures that tasks do not overlap in time, i.e., for any two tasks, either the first task finishes before the second task starts, or the second task finishes before the first task starts.
 This variant ignores zero-length tasks.
+Often used in scheduling problems.

 concept(:no_overlap_no_zero, x; pair_vars)